Provera Period Delay Pill:

-As mentioned, your period should start within 3 days after you stop taking this medication.
-If your period does not start after 3 days and you have had sex, you should exclude pregnancy and speak with a doctor.
+As mentioned, your period should start within 3 days of stopping this medication.
+If your period does not start after 3 days and you have had unprotected sex, you should exclude pregnancy and speak with a doctor.

 Period Delay Tablets Are Not A Form Of Contraception

-Can I Use Period Delay Pills If I Am Using A Combined Contraceptive Pill?
+Can I Use Period Delay Tablets If I Am Using A Combined Contraceptive Pill?

 If you are using a combined contraceptive pill (pills which contain both oestrogen and progesterone), you don't need to use period delay tablets to delay your period.
 You can simply skip your pill-free break and start your next pill packet, taking both packets back-to-back.
 This will delay your period until your next pill-free break.
 However, you should note that you may experience some spotting.

 If you have any questions about tailored pill-taking, as we mentioned above, we are more than happy to help.
 Simply make an appointment to speak directly to one of our experienced GPs via online video consultation!

 Where Can I Get A Prescription For Period Delay Tablets, Like Provera?